drag0dev/paasenv/README.md

-# HRKVAR
+# PAASENV
-Script that takes env vars from a file and sets them for a specified heroku app.
-Heroku CLI is required for this script to work.
+Braindead personal script that takes env vars from a file and sets them for a specified heroku or fly app.
+Heroku CLI/flyctl is required for this script to work.
 Should work fine on all systems.
 ## BUILD
-    go build -o hrkvar main.go
+    go build -o whatever-you-want main.go
 Build and put the binary in $PATH or bin folder
 ## USAGE
 Providing file name and app name will set the vars

-    hrkvar path/to/file app-name
+    paasenv --heroku (--fly) -p path/to/file -a app-name

-d flag means to unset all variables
+**d** switch means to unset all variables

-    hrkvar -d app-name
+    paasenv --heroku (--fly) -d -a app-name

-dk flag means to unset all vars and save (keep) them in a file
+**d-keep** switch means to unset all vars and save them in a file, however it is impossible to do it with fly

-    hrkvar -dk path/to/save-file app-name
+    paasenv --heroku -d-keep -a app-name

 ## NOTES
-* you have to be logged in Heroku CLI
+* you have to be logged in Heroku CLI/flyctl
 * env var name consist of letters, numbers and _ only
 * double quotes at the beginning and end are removed automatically
 * if your env var value is supposed to have double quotes at the beginning and end put additional pair of double quotes around